Table of Content:

 .

-Elvish doesn’t support aliases, but you can get a similar experience simply by defining functions:
+Elvish doesn’t support POSIX aliases, but you can get a similar experience simply by defining functions:

 The e: